 - Sales Tax Clearance

 - A certificate of sales tax clearance protects the purchaser of a business from being held liable as a successor for amounts which the seller fails to pay, limited to the extent of the purchase price.
 The Board would determine if the business you are buying owes any unpaid sales and use taxes, interest, or penalties.
 If any money is owed, the seller will be asked to pay the amount due or you will be asked to withhold an amount from the purchase price to cover any amounts due.

 - Sales and Use Tax Rate

-- The combined statewide sales and use tax rate is 7.25%, including local tax.
+- The combined statewide sales and use tax rate is 7.50%, effective January 1, 2013.
 However, many of California’s counties and cities have special taxing districts, which also impose district taxes.
 The tax rates for these districts range from 0.10% to 1.00% per district and this amount is added to the combined statewide rate.
 In addition, more than one district tax may be in effect in a given location.
-See publication 71, California City and County Sales and Use Tax Rates.
+For current tax rates, please visit the California City & County Sales & Use Tax Rates webpage.